capillariesio/capillaries/test/deploy/README.md

 # Install all pre-requisite software
 $capideploy install_services all $DEPLOY_ARGS

-# Now it's a good time to run the script that start Cassandra cluster (see next section)
+# Now it's a good time to start Cassandra cluster in a separate shell session (see next section)

 # Create sftp user (we assume that Openstack provider does not support multi-attach volumes, so we have to use sftp to read and write data files)
 $capideploy create_instance_users bastion $DEPLOY_ARGS